-A new form of banking is about to hit the market, as discount retailer Walmart teams up with Green Dot, purveyor of prepaid debit cards.
+A discount retailer Walmart teamed up with Green Dot, purveyor of prepaid debit cards.
 Doing business as GoBank, the banking hybrid brings Walmart into financial services for its customer base.
 Green Dot expands from its key products of prepaid cards, which function like debit cards and are branded under the Green Dot name, and as Walmart gift cards.

 The ‘unbanked’ and ‘underbanked’